gradle/gradle/design-docs/component-metadata.md

 ## Story: Add Java API for component metadata rules

-This story adds '@Mutate' rule definitions to `ComponentMetadataHandler` and component metadata rules.
+This story adds '@Mutate' rule definitions to `ComponentMetadataHandler` and component metadata rules, and adds an API consistent with component selection rules.

+- Deprecate and replace `ComponentMetadataHandler.eachComponent` methods with `.all()` equivalents
+- Add `ComponentMetadataHandler.all(Object)` that takes a rule source instance
+- Add `ComponentMetadataHandler.withModule()` methods to target a rule at a particular module.

 ### User visible changes

+    interface ComponentMetadataHandler {
+        all(Action<? super ComponentMetadataDetails>)
+        all(Closure)
+        all(Object ruleSource)
+        withModule(Action<? super ComponentMetadataDetails>)
+        withModule(Closure)
+        withModule(Object ruleSource)
+    }

     class MyCustomRule {
         @Mutate